Explore the ultimate breakfast and brunch destinations around Brisbane.

 Brisbane is sprawled with funky cafes and stylish eateries that are constantly innovating traditional breakfast and brunch dishes into something deliciously creative.

 From healthy greens to gluten-y goodness, the Brisbane ‘brekkie’ scene will, without a doubt, satisfy your tingling tastebuds.
-We’ve narrowed down our top five favourite spots.
+We’ve listed just a few of our favourite spots.

 What Brisbane is eating for breakfast

-A casual yet sophisticated eatery, Gauge perfectly combines fine-dining eminence with laid-back café vibes.
-Crowned Brisbane Times Good Food Guide Restaurant of the Year, the venue dishes up inventive creations and twists on classics, served at reasonable prices.
+A casual yet sophisticated eatery, Gauge perfectly combines fine dining eminence with laid-back café vibes.
+The venue dishes up inventive creations and twists on classics, served at reasonable prices.
 On the all-day menu, the signature dish to try is the heavenly black garlic bread with brown butter and burnt vanilla.
 For something more savoury, sample the soft eggs with smoked almond cream, crispy kale and parmesan or the brioche with spicy pork bolognese, cabbage and fried eggs.
-Pouring all day is speciality coffee from Byron Bay, and cocktails shaken from 10am, so whether it’s for a quick brekkie fix or a lazy brunch, Gauge will satisfy your hunger.
+Pouring all day is speciality coffee from Byron Bay, and cocktails are shaken from 10am, so whether it’s for a quick brekkie fix or a lazy brunch, Gauge will satisfy your hunger.

 Hidden amongst Fortitude Valley’s trendy dining and shopping quarter, is a World War II army hangar, where King Arthur eatery resides, luring in passers-by with its delicious scents of freshly baked breads and pastries.
 Sustainable produce takes centre stage on the imaginative all-day breakfast menu, with dishes ranging from coconut sago pudding with fermented berry jam, to avocado with house kimchi bread, siracha honeycomb and yuzu miso custard.
 Something that will catch the eye is the tuna tartare taco with pickled egg, sweetened with watermelon rojo and grapefruit pearls.

 Decked out in Thai interiors and flooding with natural light, Paw Paw Café is an inviting space to dine and enjoy pan-Asian inspired dishes.
 Each day you can expect something new on the menu, with a combination of daily seasonal specials, hearty classics and healthy delights.
-The nutrient bowl is a mix of sweet potato, cauliflower, edamame, eggs and avocado with options to add falafel or smoked salmon, while the Mexican Mince heats up with baked beans, poached eggs, haloumi and chilli guacamole.
+The Nutrient Bowl is a mix of sweet potato, cauliflower, edamame, eggs and avocado with options to add falafel or smoked salmon, while the Mexican Mince heats up with baked beans, poached eggs, haloumi and chilli guacamole.
 Add the brioche French toast to your must-try list, with irresistible sweet flavours of mascarpone, pink pitaya powder, white chocolate crumble and vanilla bean ice cream.
-Breakfast is available all day, with more brunch and lunch options served from 11 am.